TarsCloud/TarsDocs_en/installation/source.md

 root     32718     1  0 09:20 pts/0    00:00:12 /usr/local/app/tars/tarsquerystat/bin/tarsquerystat --config=/usr/local/app/tars/tarsquerystat/conf/tars.tarsquerystat.config.conf
 ```

-- for master node: tarsnode tars-web must be alive, Other Tar services will be automatically pulled up by tarsnode
+- for master node: tarsnode tars-web must be alive, Other Tars services will be automatically pulled up by tarsnode
 - For the slave node: tarsnode to be alive, other Tars services will be pulled by tarsnode
 - Tars web is a service implemented by nodejs, which consists of two services.
 For details, see the following chapters
 - To ensure that the core service is started, it can be controlled through monitor.sh and configured in crontab